DRAGON-Collaboration/analyzer/README.md

 ### __Dependencies__

-For the "core" functionality, all that you will need is a working C++ compiler; there is no dependence on any third-party libraries.
+For the "core" functionality, all you will need is a working C++ compiler; there is no dependence on any third-party libraries.
 However, you will likely want to make use of the analysis package in ROOT, in which case you will need a fairly recent installation of ROOT on your system.
-For instructions on installing ROOT, go here.
+For instructions on installing ROOT, go [here](https://root.cern.ch/building-root).
 It is suggested that you install a relatively recent version of ROOT (say, ≥ 5.30) to ensure combatibilty between the ROOT release and the package code.
-You will also need to be sure that the $ROOTSYS environment variable is set and that $ROOTSYS/bin is in your search path.
+You will also need to be sure that the `$ROOTSYS` environment variable is set and that `$ROOTSYS/bin` is in your search path.
+This is typically accomplished by sourcing the `thisroot.sh` or `thisroot.csh` script in `$ROOTSYS/bin` from your startup script (e.g. - `~/.bashrc`).

----
+***
 ```diff
 -- Warning: Ubuntu users: compiliation of the DRAGON analyzer package on ubuntu evidently requires clang
 ```
 ```
 sudo apt-get install clang clang++
 ```
----
+***

----
+***
 ```diff
 ++ Note:
 ```
 > The DRAGON analyzer package is now compatible with ROOT6, but ROOT6 functionality should be considered beta until it has been tested more rigorously.
 Please report bugs to [dconnolly@triumf.ca](mailto:dconnolly@triumf.ca) or [file an issue here]().
----
+***

 The optional rootbeer or rootana extensions each require ROOT to be installed (and, of course, the rootana and/or rootbeer packages themselves).
 To look at online data, you will need MIDAS installed, and, if using the rootana system, roody is required for online histogram viewing.